 Not all treatments require a referral from clinician or GP.
 To find out if you will need a referral please call us on 071 916 2649

-We offer appointments within 1- 2 weeks of receiving the referral from your GP/ Optometrist
+We strive to offer an appointment within 6 weeks of receiving the referral from your GP/ Optometrist.

 At our Sligo hospital parking is available onsite.

 Surgical procedures can be carried out on patients aged 4 years old and over.

 There are age restrictions on certain procedures but this can be discussed further with our team.

 All procedures must be paid for either in advance or on the day of your appointment

 Yes.
 The review charge varies by consultant.
 The cost information will be provided in advance of any consultation.